Low solution rank of the matrix LASSO under RIP with consequences for rank-constrained algorithms: Related work

 Comparable results to \Cref{thm:cvx_rankbd} have long been known for the simpler sparse recovery problem with the ordinary LASSO.
 Here, given a sparse vector $x_0 \in \R^d$ and noisy observations $y = A x_0 + \xi \in \R^n$ for some $n \times d$ matrix $A$, we attempt to estimate $x_0$ by the $\ell_1$-regularized--least-squares problem

-Many works in the LASSO literature show that the solution support (set of nonzero coordinates) is (approximately) the same (or a subset of) the ground truth support.
+Many works in the LASSO literature show that, under certain conditions, the support (set of nonzero coordinates) of any solution is (approximately) the same (or a subset of) the ground truth support.
 A representative result and many further references can be found in \cite[Chapter 11]{Hastie2015} (specifically, see Theorem 11.3).
 The analysis techniques depend on the fact that the support is a \emph{discrete} quantity and therefore robust to some degree of noise.
 The low-rank matrix sensing problem has no equivalent discrete structure (the closest analog is the row and column subspaces, which are continuous), so we need a different analysis technique.